Payroll

 • Hire an accountant

 You can’t manage what you don’t measure.
-That’s why payroll reporting is such a crucial part of controlling your labour expenses, overheads and profit margins.
+That’s why payroll reporting, and tracking against payroll metrics, is such a crucial part of controlling your labour expenses, overheads and profit margins.

 4. Ensure staff have the right expertise